ThinkDataEd/curriculum/docs/unit3/lesson8.md

 leads to decreased crime rates.”

 4. Allow the students to work in teams to think about possible confounding factors.
-They should choose a variable that is related to umbrella sales, and that might be lead to decreased crime rates.
+They should choose a variable that is related to umbrella sales, and that might lead to decreased crime rates.
 After they’ve come up with a few possibilities, use the following diagram progression to further explain the impact of confounding factors.